utreexo/biptreexo/utreexo-p2p-bip.md

 ![Utreexo TX relay](images/utreexo-tx-relay.png)

-The transaction relay for utreexo nodes doesn't add any extra round trips.
+The transaction relay for Utreexo nodes doesn't add any extra round trips.
 However, it does include extra inventory vectors in the inv message.

-We introduce a new inventory vector type called `utreexoproofhash` which make up the extra information that a utreexo node will receive.
+We introduce a new inventory vector type called `utreexoproofhash` which make up the extra information that a Utreexo node will receive.

-A hash with the type `utreexoproofhash` represents 4 utreexo merkle tree positions, each of them little endian serialized and taking up 8 bytes in the 32 byte hash.
+A hash with the type `utreexoproofhash` represents 4 Utreexo merkle tree positions, each of them little endian serialized and taking up 8 bytes in the 32 byte hash.
-When sending an inv message to a utreexo node for a tx, we append `utreexoproofhash` inventory vectors to represent the merkle tree positions for each of the utxos being referenced in the inputs of the tx.
+When sending an inv message to a Utreexo node for a tx, we append `utreexoproofhash` inventory vectors to represent the merkle tree positions for each of the UTXOs being referenced in the inputs of the tx.
-The utreexo merkle tree positions are explained in detail in the bip "Utreexo Accumulator Specification".
+The Utreexo merkle tree positions are explained in detail in the bip "Utreexo Accumulator Specification".
 Since the hash in an inventory vector is always 32 bytes, any unused space will be padded with the max uint64 value of 18446744073709551615.

-With these merkle tree positions for the utxos referenced in the inputs, we can calculate the the needed positions of the merkle hashes to them.
+With these merkle tree positions for the UTXOs referenced in the inputs, we can calculate the needed positions of the merkle hashes to them.
 These positions are then sent over in the `getdata` message as an another inventory vector.

 ![Utreexo TX relay multiple Utreexo proof hash vectors](images/utreexo-tx-relay-multiple-proofhash-vectors.png)